Garra typhlops

-Garra typhlops, also known as the Iran cave barb is a species of ray-finned fish in the family Cyprinidae.
+Garra typhlops, also known as the Iran cave barb, is a species of ray-finned fish in the family Cyprinidae.
 It is endemic to caves in Iran.
 Like other cave-adapted fish, it is blind and lacks pigmentation.

 Three other cave-adapted fish species are known from Iran: Garra lorestanensis, G. tashanensis and the Zagroz blind loach (Eidinemacheilus smithi).
-In the general region there are three additional cavefish species, all Iraqi cypriniforms: Eidinemacheilus proudlovei, Caecocypris basimi, Typhlogarra widdowsoni.
+In the general region there are three additional cavefish species, all Iraqi cypriniforms: Eidinemacheilus proudlovei, Caecocypris basimi, and Garra widdowsoni.